All About Coroplast: the Versatility of Corrugated Plastic Board

 - Coroplast board does not look expensive or permanent, because it is neither of those things.
 We don’t recommend using corrugated plastic for the main, permanent sign for your business.
 First of all, it won’t last forever and will show its age after about a year.
 Second of all, it looks (and is) cheap.
 Read about materials better suited for businesses here.

 - Photographs can be printed onto corrugated plastic, but it is not the best medium for photography printing.
 Vector images are much better suited to the aesthetic of Coroplast.
-If your main priority is that a photograph looks great, we’d recommend opting for foam core instead.
+If your main priority is that a photograph looks great, we’d recommend opting for Sintra.

 - Coroplast may be non-toxic and easily recyclable, but it’s production is not particularly environmentally friendly.
 Polypropylene is among the least environmentally damaging plastics to produce due to its low density and thermal resistance, but it is not biodegradable and also does produce substantial carbon waste during production.
 If environmental sustainability is an important factor in your project, consider using recycled Coroplast or an Eco-Plastic material rather than purchasing new corrugated plastic boards.